 Elisabeth Theodore focuses on appellate and complex civil litigation in state and federal courts.
-She has argued in the U.S. Supreme Court and many federal and state courts of appeals, and she has briefed cases in the Supreme Court and federal appellate courts on a host of issues ranging from voting rights to antitrust liability to preemption to novel matters of state and federal constitutional interpretation.
+She has argued in the U.S. Supreme Court and numerous federal and state courts of appeals, and she has successfully litigated cases on a host of issues including administrative law, antitrust liability, voting rights, environmental law, preemption, and many novel matters of state and federal constitutional interpretation.
 She has obtained appellate reversals of multiple multi-million-dollar adverse trial verdicts and successfully challenged federal regulations.
 Elisabeth has also played a leading role in many of the most significant voting rights cases of the last several years, including successfully challenging the addition of a citizenship question to the Decennial Census and successfully challenging North Carolina and Pennsylvania's congressional districting as unconstitutional partisan gerrymanders under state law.
 Elisabeth has been named a "Rising Star" by Law360 and the National Law Journal.

 Elisabeth was a law clerk to Justice Ruth Bader Ginsburg of the United States Supreme Court and Judge Merrick B. Garland of the United States Court of Appeals for the District of Columbia Circuit.
 Before joining the firm, she served as special counsel to the Director of the Federal Bureau of Investigation, where she focused on national security and cyber matters.
 She is a magna cum laude graduate of Harvard Law School, where she served as the articles, book reviews, and commentaries chair of the Harvard Law Review.